by Suzanne Feinstein, Ph.D.

 See also Skin Picking / Excoriation

 Do you suffer from compulsive hair pulling (Trichotillomania)?
 Do you need help managing, reducing and ultimately stopping your pulling behavior?
-Dr. Ori Shinar & Dr. Suzanne Feinstein specializing in cognitive behavioral therapy (CBT) –offer an effective, discreet, compassionate approach.
+Dr. Suzanne Feinstein, specializing in cognitive behavioral therapy (CBT), offers an effective, discreet, compassionate approach.

 Trichotillomania is an impulse control disorder in which people pull hair to satisfy an urge without consideration for the long-term consequences.
 Hair possesses many sensory qualities that lure people into a semi-trance, switching one's focus from an emotional state (ie anxiety, fatigue, boredom) to a more hypnotic state.
 The tactile qualities of the kinky, thick, short hairs or the visual stimulation of the gelatinous root bulbs, split ends or white outliers keep the fingers occupied, the eyes gratified and the mind quiet.
 Without any warning, the self-soothing behavior takes on an addictive quality that can be challenging to break.